GoatBeerPig/project3/README.md

-The app should have everything that was required.
+Everything that was required should be working